 Still confused, floundering a bit?
 I know, this IS all very confusing which is why there is so many poorly informed people just like you out there!
 But what it all boils down to is that coconut oil WILL HELP and not hurt you.
 It will have a positive effect on your cholesterol.

 Want to know where I purchase my coconut oil?
 Head over to my Products I Love page.
 You can find my links there!

 What are your thoughts on cholesterol and all the fuss over it these days?
-Any coconut oil success stories out there with regards to cholesterol?
+Any coconut oil success stories out there?